 1. Mentoring skills

 I owe a lot in my life to the great mentors I’ve had.
 At the same time, I’ve also experienced being on the receiving side of poor mentorship — both, in academia and in industry.
 My standard of personal excellence vehemently rejects any compromise on this critically important matter.
 Early managers will likely have the responsibility of junior ICs as direct reports.
 For effective mentoring of junior ICs, DS managers must not only possess impactful IC skills at a level well above foundational, but also the ability to coach and groom raw technical talent.
-I was fortunate that in the three years of working as an IC at Lyft, I mentored two PhD students as interns, both of whom had strong impact in their projects.
+I was fortunate that in the three years of working as an IC at Lyft, I mentored two Ph.D. students as interns, both of whom had a strong impact on their projects.
 My interns gave great feedback about me to my manager which infused him with confidence to encourage me to pursue the managerial path.

 2. Excellence in managing interpersonal relationships

-Numerous opportunities allowed me a close study of how my own morale and that of my teammates was affected due to actions resulting from the prevailing perspectives on manager-IC relationships.
+Numerous opportunities allowed me a close study of how my own morale and that of my teammates were affected due to actions resulting from the prevailing perspectives on manager-IC relationships.
 Through readings and reflections in my personal time, I came to distill the following understanding which I elaborated in a document that I shared within Lyft: To excel in management, individuals need to continuously develop the emotional intelligence that comes with an increasing level of self-awareness.
-At least four kinds of relationships in the workplace come into spotlight for managers: An empowerment-centered relationship with direct reports, a dependability-garnering relationship with leadership and other DS managers, a collaboration-fostering relationship with cross-functional managers, and most importantly, a strong self-relationship where any residual authoritarian tendencies are constantly negated.
+At least four kinds of relationships in the workplace come into the spotlight for managers: An empowerment-centered relationship with direct reports, a dependability-garnering relationship with leadership and other DS managers, a collaboration-fostering relationship with cross-functional managers, and most importantly, a strong self-relationship where any residual authoritarian tendencies are constantly negated.
 Purposeful working relationships can only be nurtured with clarified intentions.

 3. Communicating effectively with the technical and non-technical audience

 Data science literature is rife with subtle terminology encompassing nuances in sundry experimentation and modeling methods, algorithm design, and metrics and their implications.
-Often times data science managers have to discuss their choices and work with non-scientists (product and engineering) so that meaningful tasks, realistic expectations, and roadmaps and sprint plans can be generated.
+Oftentimes data science managers have to discuss their choices and work with non-scientists (product and engineering) so that meaningful tasks, realistic expectations, and roadmaps and sprint plans can be generated.
 In addition to communication skills, the ability to inspire a genuine interest in understanding different viewpoints is critical in this function.
-Once again, I was fortunate that, as often the only DS IC on a project team, I had regular and productive interactions with some of the most patient and outstanding product and engineering managers in the industry.
-It is my understanding that these colleagues also supported my candidacy to management.
+Once again, I was fortunate that as often the only DS IC on a project team, I had regular and productive interactions with some of the most patient and outstanding product and engineering managers in the industry.
+It is my understanding that these colleagues also supported my candidacy for management.

 4. Seeing the big picture, as it relates to business, and connecting the dots to the science roadmaps

 Beyond performance evaluations, promotion decisions, and compensation calibrations, data science managers attend various planning meetings wherein business strategies or roadmaps aligned to them are generated.
 Naturally, business-savvy DS ICs will be more engaged in such meetings and can have a stronger impact on a roadmap that they will help craft.
-Thanks to my long-standing interest in business, I had taken more than a handful of courses at Cornell’s business school along the way to earning my PhD in engineering.
+Thanks to my long-standing interest in business, I had taken more than a handful of courses at Cornell’s business school along the way to earning my Ph.D. in engineering.
 These courses helped me gain familiarity in common business frameworks and executive communication styles.
 My astute manager might have taken notice because a few times he had me attend important planning meetings on his behalf.

 Grooming Interested ICs for Management